 - nerve compression

-Thoracic aorta rupture or aortic dissection occurs when you have a tear or rupture in the inner layer of the large blood vessel that branches off your heart.
-That can cause a sharp, severe pain in your upper middle back.
-If this happens, you should call your local emergency services right away, as an aortic tear is considered a medical emergency.
+can causea sharp, severe pain in your upper middle back.
+If this happens, call your local emergency services right away.
+An aortic tear is considered a medical emergency.

-Pulmonary embolism is another serious condition that can cause shoulder blade pain.
-Some people report a sudden, sharp pain in their shoulder blades when blood clots in their legs break off and travel to their lungs.
-Shortness of breath is also a symptom of pulmonary embolism.
-Seek medical help right away if you think you have a pulmonary embolism.
+reporta sudden, sharp pain in their shoulder blades, often accompanied by shortness of breath.
+This can be the result of blood clots in their legs breaking off and traveling to their lungs.
+Get emergency medical help immediately if you think you have a pulmonary embolism.

 You should see a doctor if your pain is severe, unusual, or doesn’t go away.
 Pain is a sign that something could be wrong.
-Your condition might not be serious, but if it’s bothersome in any way, you may want to get it checked out.
+Your condition might not be serious, but it could be.
+If it’s bothersome in any way, you will want to get it checked out.

 - shortness of breath